sinanugur/MirMachine/README.md

 MirMachine.py --help
 ```

-Note: You have to install dependencies if you prefer Github installation.
+Note: You have to install dependencies if you prefer GitHub or PyPi installation.

-Warning for Apple Silicon users (e.g. M1 or M2), bedtools depedency is not available for arm64.
+A warning for Apple Silicon users (e.g. M1 or M2): bedtools depedency is not available for arm64 architecture.
 You have to set your environment to osx-64.
+You can do that like this:
 ```
-conda config --env --set subdir osx-64
+conda create -n mirmachine #create a new environment conda activate mirmachine #activate the new environment conda config --env --set subdir osx-64 #set architecture to osx-64 conda install mamba -c conda-forge #install mamba to this environment mamba install mirmachine -c bioconda -c conda-forge #install MirMachine using mamba
 ```

 Quick start example